huynhloc04/Grape_DeepStream/README.md

 type=5
 ```

- => Change type=5 of CSI camera to 1, 2, 3,... to proper with your input device
+ => Change type=5 of CSI camera to 1, 2, 3,... to proper with your input devices

 ### **Models**